naginanaveed/scRNA-seq-/README.md

 sc.pp.scale(adata, max_value=10)
 ```

-**Why scale?**
 Even after normalization and log transformation, different genes still have very different mean expression levels and variances.
 PCA is sensitive to absolute scale — a gene with large variance would dominate the principal components simply because its values are larger, not because it is biologically more important.

-Scaling transforms each gene to have zero mean and unit variance across all cells.
+- Scaling transforms each gene to have zero mean and unit variance across all cells.
 After scaling, each gene contributes equally to PCA regardless of its original expression level.
 The `max_value=10` clips extreme outliers to prevent them from distorting the scaled space.

 ---